Senior Portraits Spokane

 Back in the days of film photography, the options for photographers was limited to just a few “Studios” that had cornered the market, so to speak, and your style choices were limited to whichever photographer happened to be on call the day of your shoot.

-With the advent of digital photography, your choices of photographers in Spokane has become exponentially larger so choosing a photographer has, without a doubt, become a daunting task.
+With the advent of digital photography, your choices of photographers for Senior Portraits in Spokane has become exponentially larger so choosing a photographer has, without a doubt, become a daunting task.
 This new found mission can take hours of research and diligence on your part to find that “just right” fit for your vision of how you want future generations to see you.
 This vision must be coupled with a budget and fit into a tight window of just a few months to make it all happen.

 Let me give you just a few suggestions to help you along in your undertaking.
 Remember, these are the photos your future children will look back on and say “That’s my mom in high school” or “Look at how great dad looked as a senior”.